Uniminutoarduino/DSCBlocksV2/README.md

 Research Gate: https://www.researchgate.net/profile/Jonathan_Alvarez_Ariza

 Description:
-* DSCBlocks is an application to program DsPICs series 33FJXXXGP/MCXXX from Microchip Inc through Visual Algorithms (Google Blockly).
-The application compiles and generate the code for the DSC.
+* DSCBlocks is an application to program DsPICs series 33FJXXXGP/MCXXX from Microchip Inc. through Visual Algorithms (Google Blockly).
+For a quickly glance, see the web version of the app at http://www.seconlearning.com/DSCBlockV2/BlocklyOPt/demos/code/index.html

+The application compiles and generate the code for the DSC in the convention of the Microchip XC16 compiler.
 The application was tested in JDK version 1.8 and developed in JavaFX.

 ## Java Classes explanation: